 We took the kids to visit the Santa Barbara Museum of Natural History Sea Center on the Santa Barbara Pier recently, and we had such a great time!
-The Sea Center is like a mini aquarium, with lots of hands-on things to do for children of all ages.
+The Santa Barbara Museum of Natural History Sea Center is like a mini aquarium and science museum, with lots of hands-on things to do for children of all ages.
 Tanks to look at, starfish and sea urchins to touch, sand to draw up from the ocean floor and sort through, a microscope to project the findings onto the wall, and lots of other fun little things to see and do.

-Our kids especially liked the jaw-like grabber that drops down into the water and collects fresh sand from the ocean floor- Gman was actually able to lower it down himself, do a collection, and bring it back up and then all the kids sorted through it and looked at all the various items in the sand- it was awesome!
+Among the hands-on activities, our kids especially liked the jaw-like grabber that drops down into the water and collects fresh sand from the ocean floor.
+Gman was able to lower it down himself, do a collection, and bring it back up and then all the kids sorted through it and looked at all the various items in the sand- it was awesome!
 There were multiple very kind volunteers who helped him along, PATIENTLY, he really really (really!!) loved that!